 Spoon cauliflower rice, if using, and a large scoop (about 1/4 cup) of chicken mixture into the center of each lettuce leaf.

-With the publication of the PURE study, a jolt went by the nourishing professional world.
+The publication of the PURE study sent a jolt through the nourishing professional world.
 While before it always assumed that fats make us fat and increase the emergence of cardiovascular illnesses, there is no such connection, according to the PURE study.
 Surprisingly, high fat intake was instead associated with low mortality.
 Moreover, the risk of death increased significantly with the number of carbohydrates consumed.

 The ketogenic diet also plays a role in managing epilepsy symptoms.
 But like all other diets, the ketogenic diet requires discipline and stamina.
 Once people returned to old eating habits, the weight they lost returned.
 Many people find it difficult to change long-standing habits so drastically.